kennethbhunt/kennethhunt.github.io/_posts/2018-07-10-My-First-Post.markdown

 Forecasting time series data is key for any business to remain competitive and to operate at the most efficient manner possible.
 I’m going the explore 3 simple forcasting methods that may be used in forecasting time series data, and it may also be used as benchmarking more complex time series forcasting methods.

+This is a look at the "Bike Sharing Dataset" from the UCI Machine Learning Repository.
+This dataset contains the daily count of rented bikes during 2011-2012.

 ![cap]({{ "/assets/img/cap.jpg" | absolute_url }})